elastic/rally/docs/install.rst

 Docker
 ------

-Docker images of Rally can be found in `DockerHub <https://hub.docker.com/r/elastic/rally>`_.
+Docker images of Rally can be found in `Docker Hub <https://hub.docker.com/r/elastic/rally>`_.

 Please refer to :doc:`Running Rally with Docker <docker/>` for detailed instructions.